memgraph/docs/products/memgraph/v0.13.0/faq.md

 3. ##### How far have you scaled your system?

 It depends on the dataset and the queries, in other words the workload.
-On a single machine, Memgraph scales up to the size of a main memory or disk space where properties could be stored on disk.
-In a distributed system, the graph is automatically repartitioned in background to improve query execution time and scalability.
+On a single machine, Memgraph scales up to the size of the main memory or disk space where properties could be stored on disk.
+In a distributed system, the graph is automatically repartitioned in the background to improve query execution time and scalability.

 4. ##### Can Memgraph be deployed in the cloud?

 Yes, Memgraph can be deployed in the cloud.
-Memgraph is designed to be portable, but currently available only on x86_64 architecture.
+Memgraph is designed to be portable, but currently available only on the x86_64 architecture.
 All standard Linux distributions like CentOS, Debian, Ubuntu, RedHat are supported.
 Memgraph is also available on Docker.
 For any other platforms, please drop us an email at [tech@memgraph.com](mailto:tech@memgraph.com) or get in touch with our team on our [Slack Channel](https://memgraph.com/slack/).

 5. ##### What does the hardware footprint look like?